keabre/TOP-Rock-Paper-Scissors/pseudocode.md

 ## GET USER CHOICE

-initialise user choice variable set user choice variable to empty string
+initialise user choice variable (globally) set user choice variable to empty string

+within function ->
-initialise user guess variable prompt user to enter a word set user guess variable to this word
+    initialise user guess variable
+    prompt user to enter a word
+    set user guess variable to this word

     while user guess variable is not "rock", "paper", or "scissors" then display an error message about invalid word prompt user to enter a word again set user guess variable to this word

     if user guess variable is "rock" then set user choice variable to "rock"

     else if user guess variable is "paper" then set user choice variable to "paper"

     else then
     set user choice variable to "scissors"

 ## PLAYER SCORE VARIABLES